Kim Kardashian Proves She Has No Drama With Paris Hilton With One Simple Photo

 The 36-year-old Kardashian also shared photos from the Christmas Eve party of Kanye and her kids, North and Saint West.
 In one photo, Kim holds her 1-year-old son while North plays with ornaments on the tree beside her.
 However, it’s a photo of Kanye holding Saint that shows a more candid side to the Kardashian.

 It was believed Kanye did not attend Jenner’s party as he arrived after Kim and the kids.
-However, photos have since proven Kanye was invited and did in fact attend the celebration.
+However, photos have since proven Kanye was invited and did, in fact, attend the celebration.
 In the photo, Kanye is seen with blonde hair as he dyed it after being released from the hospital.
 It was this hospitalization for exhaustion that led people to believe he and Kim were having issues, and the rapper was not invited to Jenner’s party.

 New photos from #KimKardashianApp #KimKardashianWestDotCom ❤#kimye #kimkardashianwest #kimkardashian @kimkardashian #kuwtk #kardashians #kardashianstyle #kimkardashian #kanyewest #kanye @kanyewest #saintwest